-BTSE Exchange is a cryptocurrency exchange registered in the United Arab Emirates.
+BTSE Exchange is a cryptocurrency exchange registered in the British Virgin Islands.
 It has been active since September 2018.

 This exchange is a so called derivatives exchange, meaning that they focus on derivatives trading.
 A derivative is an instrument priced based on the value of another asset (normally stocks, bonds, commodities etc).
 In the cryptocurrency world, derivatives accordingly derive its values from the prices of specific cryptocurrencies.
 You can engage in derivatives trading connected to the following cryptos here: BTC, ETH, LTC, USDT, TUSD and USDC.

 As a few of the main advantages with the platform, BTSE Exchange mentions that it has almost no down-time at all, that it has a trading engine that can execute more than 1 million order requests per second and that 99.9% of all the funds held at the platform is in cold storage.
 These advantages are all top quality and impressive.

 BTSE Exchange Mobile Support